frol/django-mysql-fix/README.md

 It's based on Django 1.7 (master branch).
 It was started on PyCon 2014 Development Sprint.

 We are going to test possible regressions that might appear in real projects.
-This backend will pass all Django tests, but we still have to test it in real projects.
+This backend passes all Django tests, but we still have to test it in real projects.

 How does it affect me?
 ======================

-There are two very simple ways to cacth INNER JOIN bug:
+There are two very simple ways to catch INNER JOIN bug:

 * Once you specify field from foreign table in `list_display` in your Django Admin model;
 * Once you try to sort (order) by field from foreign table.